sam-andaluri/oke-kueue/README.md

 1. [uv](https://docs.astral.sh/uv/getting-started/installation/) is the package manager used for this project.
 2. When adding new or removing dependencies use the following commands as an example
    ```
+   #Run this when you cloned this repo first time
+   uv pip compile pyproject.toml -o requirements.txt
+   #During active development
    uv add prometheus_client
    uv remove prometheus-api-client
    uv pip compile pyproject.toml -o requirements.txt